Azure/azure-sdk-for-net/sdk/healthdataaiservices/Azure.Health.Deidentification/README.md

-# Azure.Health.Deidentification client library for .NET
+# Azure Health.Deidentification client library for .NET

 Azure.Health.Deidentification is a managed service that enables users to tag, redact, or surrogate health data.